 No Foreign Transaction Fees

-As you would hope a card that can be used on Delta flights worldwide would, the Gold Delta SkyMiles Business card does not charge any foreign transaction fees.
+As you would hope a card you can use on Delta flights worldwide would, the Gold Delta SkyMiles Business card does not charge any foreign transaction fees.

-The primary cardmember and up to nine companions on the same reservation will be invited to board Delta-operated flights before general boarding.
+The primary cardmember and nine companions on the same reservation will be invited to board Delta-operated flights before general boarding.
 This boarding is with Main Cabin 1 that includes the following:

 - Silver Medallion Members